strakers/betterblade/README.md

 # BetterBlade
-A port of Laravel 9's Blade::render functionality for previous versions
+A port of Laravel 9's Blade::render functionality for previous versions.
+Currently this only supports v8.0+, but working towards supporting earlier versions.
+Stay tuned!

 ## Installation